SLKone/SLKone.github.io/_posts/2019-08-30-Is-Your-PMO-Delivering-Results.md

 Organizations are not always afforded the luxury of deliberately creating or thinking through the responsibilities of a PMO.
 Additionally, as an organization matures, the requirements of their PMO may change.
 The Project Management Institute defines a PMO as “a management structure that standardizes the project-related governance processes and facilitates the sharing of resources, methodologies, tools, and techniques.”1 This broad and encompassing definition allows organizations to form their PMO into a variety of types with varying degrees of structure and influence.
 However, managers should describe PMOs by their ability to enact change within the organization and can refer to the PMO type as Strong or Weak.

-*Strong PMOs* are those we typically think of as controlling or assertive in their style.
+<b>Strong PMOs</b> are those we typically think of as controlling or assertive in their style.
 Generally, these PMOs enforce a set of standardized rules and are involved in most project-related decision making.
 In this model, leaders are empowered to act as dedicated project managers and conduct project selection and implementation in sync with corporate strategy.

-*Weak PMOs* are those that seemingly exist in title alone.
+<b>Weak PMOs</b> are those that seemingly exist in title alone.
 This model works to coordinate meetings, activities, and resources without decision-making authority or standardized rules.
 Weak PMOs often lack dedicated project managers and the people who lead them often juggle their project management duties with additional tasks in the organization.

 Noting the above differences, organizations often create a PMO without understanding their desired results.
 By default, this lack of strategy fosters a Weak PMO without a clearly defined need or role within the organization.